 22-003 Stone's Throw

 A couple with a twenty-year history living in the Santa Lucia Preserve purchased an ecologically diverse lot, looking to downsize and modernize from their current Hacienda-style dwelling down the road.
-In search of a new single-story home, with interiors bathed in natural light, our team set out to design an understated, modern, warm residence prioritizing space for visiting children and grandchildren.
+In search of a new single-story home, our team set out to design an understated, modern, warm residence prioritizing space for visiting children and grandchildren.
 The home responds thoughtfully to the site – a low slung, meandering design blends into the grassy landscape, framing oak and hillside views.

 Sensitive Siting